peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 apt-get install -y nginx ca-certificates python3-venv python-is-python3
 ```

-Now, we'll create a virtualenv for certbot and install it system-wide:
+Create a Python virtualenv for certbot and install it system-wide from the Python Package Index:

 ```bash
 python3 -m venv /opt/certbot/